 Over the years, Bjarne has spent significant time (sabbaticals and such) in the computer science departments of Cambridge, Columbia, and Princeton.
 In particular:

 Since October 2011, he has been on the board of advisors for RollApp, a Cloud computing startup.

-As of January 2014, Bjarne is a Managing Director in the technology division of Morgan Stanley in New York City and a Visiting Professor in Computer Science at Columbia University.
+As of January 2014, Bjarne is a Managing Director in the technology division of Morgan Stanley in New York City, a Visiting Professor in Computer Science at Columbia University, and an honorary fellow of Churchill College, Cambridge.
 The move to New York was prompted by Marian and Bjarne wanting to be nearer to their children and (especially) grandchildren.
-Bjarne also wish to refresh his acquaintance with critical software development.
+Bjarne also wanted to refresh his acquaintance with critical software development.
 Academic concerns can distract from work aiming squarely at solving industrial problens (e.g., of scale and reliability).